Apply now to join our next cohort of Community Science Fellows and Community Leads!

 Columbus Community Bill of Rights (CCBOR) was formed in 2014 by a group of concerned citizens in order to protect their water from oil and gas industrial harms.
 CCBOR is a grassroots, all-volunteer group that believes all people have inalienable rights to safe water, soil, and air, as well as the right of local self-governance to prohibit substances and activities that would violate those rights.
 CCBOR also recognizes the rights of ecosystems and natural communities within the city to be free from such harmful activities.
 Throughout their four campaigns more than 50,000 Columbus residents have signed their petitions.

-CCBOR will use this water quality testing to determine if there is any current impact by the injection wells, motivate the city and state to take greater protection of the watersheds, keeping in mind that these injection wells may leak at any time in the future.
+CCBOR used their water quality testing to determine if there was any current impact by the injection wells, and to establish a baseline data set for future comparisons.
+They aim to use the study and its resulting report motivate the city and state to take greater protection of the watersheds, keeping in mind that these injection wells may leak at any time in the future.
 These actions will provide impetus to pass the Columbus Community Bill of Rights charter amendment.

 Links to background documents and resources relevant to the project: